IAGOnDiscord/roflcopter/README.md

 #### This project is considered complete.
 While I will respond to issues, I am unlikely to add additional features.

+#### Additionally, keep in mind that this is intended to be a joke project.
+You can fork this project or rewrite it in another language if you wish, as I'm unlikely to do so myself. `lmaocopter` could be a good name.

 # roflcopter

 ```